-ment in very small increments and re-check after each adjustment.
-Usually 1/16 turn at a time or less will suffice.
+Whatever direction is needed, make the adjustment in very small increments and re-check after each adjustment.
+Usually $\frac{1}{16}$ turn at a time or less will suffice.

-1) Remove the bent tube assembly, per "1.3.1 Removal of the Bent Tube Assembly" on page BNT-4.
+1. Remove the bent tube assembly, per "1.3.1 Removal of the Bent Tube Assembly" on page BNT-4.